lewark/pvc/README.md

 ## Limitations

-Currently, this phase vocoder can create significant phase artifacts when pitch-shifting audio at non-integer factors due to loss of vertical phase coherence.
+Currently, this phase vocoder can create significant phase artifacts when pitch-shifting audio at non-integer factors due to loss of vertical phase coherence (the different frequencies drift out of phase with respect to one another, causing a smearing effect).
 A few alternate algorithms are provided that may be able to reduce this problem but so far I have not found a complete solution.

 ## References